jfilter/german-lemmatizer-docker/README.md

   <img src="matt-artz-353291-unsplash.jpg" alt="Scissors">
 </div>

-# German Lemmatizer
+# `German Lemmatizer`

 Combining the Power of Several Tools for [Lemmatization](https://en.wikipedia.org/wiki/Lemmatisation) of German Text.

 Built upon:

--   [WITD]() uses the crowd-generated token tables on [de.wikitionary]().
+-   [IWNLP](https://github.com/Liebeck/spacy-iwnlp) uses the crowd-generated token tables on [de.wikitionary](https://de.wiktionary.org/).
--   [GermaLemma](https://github.com/WZBSocialScienceCenter/germalemma): Looks up lemmas in the [TIGER Corpus](http://www.ims.uni-stuttgart.de/forschung/ressourcen/korpora/TIGERCorpus/) and uses [Pattern]() as a fallback for some rule-based lemmatizations.
+-   [GermaLemma](https://github.com/WZBSocialScienceCenter/germalemma): Looks up lemmas in the [TIGER Corpus](http://www.ims.uni-stuttgart.de/forschung/ressourcen/korpora/TIGERCorpus/) and uses [Pattern](https://www.clips.uantwerpen.be/pattern) as a fallback for some rule-based lemmatizations.

-It works as follows.
-First POSing the text with [spaCy]().
-Then looks up lemmas on WITD and GermanLemma.
-If they disagree, choose the one from WITD.
-If only found by one, take it.
-Try to keep the casing of the original token.
+`German Lemmatizer` works as follows.
+First [spaCy](https://spacy.io/) tags the token with POS.
+Then `German Lemmatizer` looks up lemmas on IWNLP and GermanLemma.
+If they disagree, choose the one from IWNLP.
+If they agree or only one tool finds it, take it.
+Try to preserve the casing of the original token.

 ## Installation